Atlas VPN vs NordVPN

 Nearest server download (example)55.4 Mbps (7 % drop from 59.6 Mbps baseline)29.5 Mbps vs 30 Mbps baseline (≈6 % drop)

-Upload performance3.7–5.8 Mbps; adequate for basic tasks4–5.8 Mbps; slightly better consistency
+Upload performance3.7–5.8 Mbps; adequate for general tasks4–5.8 Mbps; slightly more consistent

 Security & Privacy